Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Asymptotic Variance of MPL Estimators

-Asymptotic evaluations uncover the most fundamental properties of a mathematical procedure, providing a powerful and general tool for statistical analysis.
-In this Section we derive an expression for the asymptotic variance of the MPL estimator of the pairwise GMRF spatial dependence parameter $\beta$.
-It is known from the statistical inference literature that both ML and MPL estimators share two important properties: consistency and asymptotic normality ~\cite{Jensen, Winkler}, making it possible to completely characterize their behavior in the limiting case.
-In other words, $\beta_{MPL} \approx N\left(\hat{\beta}_{MPL}, \upsilon_{\beta} \right)$, where $\upsilon_{\beta}$ denotes the asymptotic variance.
-It is known that the asymptotic covariance matrix of MPL estimators is given by~\cite{Covariance}:
+In mathematical statistics, asymptotic evaluations uncover several fundamental properties of inference methods, providing a powerful and general tool for studying and characterizing the behavior of estimators.
+In this Section our objective is to derive an expression for the asymptotic variance of the maximum pseudo-likelihood estimator of the inverse temperature parameter ($\beta$) in isotropic pairwise GMRF models.
+It is known from the statistical inference literature that both maximum likelihood and maximum pseudo-likelihood estimators share two important properties: consistency and asymptotic normality ~\cite{Jensen, Winkler}.
+It is possible, therefore, to completely characterize their behaviors in the limiting case.
+In other words, the asymptotic distribution of $\hat{\beta}_{MPL}$ is normal, centered around the real parameter value (since consistency means that the estimator is asymptotically unbiased), with the asymptotic variance representing the uncertainty about how far we are from the mean (real value).
+From a statistical perspective, $\hat{\beta}_{MPL} \approx N\left(\beta, \upsilon_{\beta} \right)$, where $\upsilon_{\beta}$ denotes the asymptotic variance of the maximum pseudo-likelihood estimator.
+It is known that the asymptotic covariance matrix of maximum pseudo-likelihood estimators is given by~\cite{Covariance}:

 with